What is a surprise medical bill?

 Ready to dispute your surprise bill?

-Upload your Good Faith Estimate and the final bill.
-Lysco compares them line by line, checks PPDR eligibility, and drafts your complete dispute kit.
+Upload your Good Faith Estimate and initial bill.
+Lysco compares them line by line, checks the document-based signals, and helps you review the remaining CMS requirements before drafting.

 Related guides